22 The Tectonic System

 GPS

-Although the theory of plate tectonics was developed largely on the basis of seismic and magnetic data, it has become possible since about the year 2000 CE to measure plate motion directly using the Global Positioning System (GPS).
+Although the theory of plate tectonics was developed largely on the basis of seismic and magnetic data, it has become possible since about the year 2000 CE to measure plate motion directly using global navigations satellite systems like GPS (Global Positioning System).
 The rates of plate movement are slow: a few centimetres per year, so very precise GPS measurements are needed (much more precise than those made with consumer models).
 Typically, a measurement site must be occupied, or repeatedly visited with the same instrument, over a period of years, and careful averaging must be done to reduce the effects of random errors that occur at the limits of precision.
 Nonetheless there are now large numbers of measurements available and these can be accessed at a publicly available compilation site operated by the organization UNAVCO.

 https://www.unavco.org/software/visualization/GPS-Velocity-Viewer/GPS-Velocity-Viewer.html